zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ### Error Code: CE0488

-CE0488 error message: *No entity configured for the data source of this list view.
+CE0488 error message in a list view : *No entity configured for the data source of this list view.
 Select an entity or change the data source.*

-You will get CE0488 if the **Database/XPath/Association** option is selected as a data source for a list view, but no entity is specified.
+You will get CE0488 in a list view if the **Database/XPath/Association** option is selected as a data source for a list view, but no entity is specified.

 To fix CE0488, do one of the following: